Processing chickens — otherwise known as butchering chickens — at home means putting healthier birds on the dinner

 Awhile back, I asked for some advice over on the Attainable Sustainable Facebook page from those who’ve butchered their own chickens.
-There were so many good tips, it seemed selfish to keep them to myself.
+There were so many good tips about processing chickens, it seemed selfish to keep them to myself.
 So here, in no particular order, are some thoughts from folks who have successfully processed their own chickens.
 If even one of these offers an “aha!” moment for you, maybe it will make processing chickens a bit easier for you.

-Tony: I tie a small rope to each of the chicken’s feet and hang it upside down.
+Tony: When butchering chickens, I tie a small rope to each of the chicken’s feet and hang it upside down.
 It calms down immediately.
 Then I use a sharp knife to make one deep slit across the side of the neck.
 The blood drains quickly.
 I heat a pot of water to around 160-170 degrees.
 If it’s too hot, the skin will tear.
 I dunk the whole chicken in the hot water for about 30 seconds.
 After that, the feathers will slide right off and won’t have to be ripped out.
 Use a fork to get the lungs out.
 They are the hardest part of the chicken to remove.

 Amanda: We skin the chickens rather than pluck, much faster.
 Have a good system in place before you start & do a dry run first.
 You’ll usually see what you forgot!